mcastling/mcastling.github.io/layer.md

 When a layer is added to the stage it is assigned a unique depth value.
 By default the stage has a root layer with a depth value of 0.

-Layers are Views and they inherit position, orientation and scale of their parent View.
+Layers are Views inherit the position, orientation and scale of their parent View.
 Layers are drawn in an order determined by a layer depth value.

 **Note: Layers work independently of the View hierarchy.**